-A one-time request for postponement by either the accused student or the complainant may be granted when the Conduct Administrator determines that there is a compelling reason for the delay.
-If granted, the Conduct Administrator will set a new date for the hearing and notify all parties involved, in writing.
-Further requests for postponement do not have to be considered, and a hearing may be held in the absence of the accused student or complainant.
+The accused or complainant student may request a one-time postponement for reasonable cause when it has been determined that there is a compelling reason for the delay.
+A request for a postponement for reasonable cause must be made in writing, include supporting rationale, and be received by the Director of Student Conduct and Community Standards or designee at least three (3) business days before the scheduled hearing.
+If granted, the Director of Student Conduct and Community Standards or designee will set a new date within seven (7) business days of the original hearing date and notify all parties involved in writing.
+Further requests for postponement will not be considered and a hearing may be held in the absence of the charged/accused student with the accuser present.